 - Hold accountable for results

 - Provide varied work opportunities

 - Keep them aware of upcoming challenging goals

-As clear as these maintainers are, more often than not many partners/managers omit these simple principles in their interaction with junior professionals.
-The presence of ambiguity, lack of feedback, delayed rewards and recognition are seen as all too prevalent in far too many firms today.
+Despite the clear guidelines provided, many partners/managers frequently neglect these basic principles when interacting with junior professionals.
+Ambiguity, lack of feedback, and delayed rewards and recognition are all too common in numerous firms today.

 THE IMPORTANCE OF MEANING